vatsimhk/CDM/README.md

 ### Set up:
 1. Go to the Departure list, click "F"
-2. For CDC, Select TSAT, TTG, ASRT
+2. For CDC, Select TTG, ASRT
-   For GMC, Select TTG (or TSAT if preferred)
+   For GMC, Select TSAT, TTG
 3. For the controller covering CDC (or Hong Kong Departure flow manager VHHH_P_GND when approved by vACC directors), use command ".cdm master VHHH" to activate the system

 ### Procedure: